 Students come away with a deeper understanding of all the anatomical structures their acupuncture needle is stimulating, and at which depths different tissue can be accessed by the needle.
 Seeing the structures firsthand also helps students avoid any risk of needling in the wrong place or at the wrong depth.
 This way, students are able to practice better point location skills after graduation.

 National University’s anatomy program is an ideal example of the productive integration of a western and eastern medical education.

-The anatomy course was the first of its kind in the world when National University opened its two master’s degree programs in acupuncture and oriental medicine in 2006.
+The anatomy course was the first of its kind in the world when National University opened its master’s degree program in acupuncture in 2006.
 After seeing the benefits of integrating the functional eastern perspective on acupuncture points with a western structural perspective, other universities in Asia have created new anatomy programs similar to National University.
 This includes TianJin University in China.

-“Accepting western medicine does not hurt or contaminate our eastern medicine, but actually reinforces it and makes strong our weak points,” said Dr. Yihyun Kwon, who teaches anatomy to the university’s acupuncture and oriental medicine students.
+“Accepting western medicine does not hurt or contaminate our eastern medicine, but actually reinforces it and makes strong our weak points,” said Dr. Yihyun Kwon, who teaches anatomy to the university’s acupuncture students.

-Watch a video of Jacob Suh, an MSOM student, to see why he’s excited about learning anatomy from dissecting real human cadavers in the university’s gross anatomy laboratory, and how understanding the physiology and science behind oriental medicine gives him a greater perspective on patient care.
+Watch a video of Jacob Suh, an MSOM student, to see why he’s excited about learning anatomy from dissecting real human cadavers in the university’s gross anatomy laboratory, and how understanding the physiology and science behind Chinese herbal medicine gives him a greater perspective on patient care.